IBM/audit-ci/README.md

 ```

 To suppress advisories for all transitive dependencies of a given package, use this format: `"*|PACKAGE_NAME>*"`
-*Note: This may allow legitimate advisories may slip through.*
+_Note: This may allow legitimate advisories to slip through._

 - For example, `react-scripts`

 ```jsonc
 "allowlist": [
   "*|react-scripts>*"